phR0ze/oneup/README.md

 * Working API
   * Integrate API with UI

+* Harden CORS
+* API is not logging requests
 * Reformat codebase to 4 char indent
 * Audit log when and what
 * API security